-In partnership with Knowledge Quest, BMHW will house a pilot program, UPP, which will be a communication center designed to facilitate open dialogue to prepare parents for all stages of behavioral and emotional challenges with their children.
+In partnership Knowledge Quest and Baptist Memorial Women’s Hospital housed a pilot program, UPP, which is a communication center designed to facilitate open dialogue to prepare parents for all stages of behavioral and emotional challenges with their children.
 The first-of-a-kind program is based on the national work of Robin Karr-Morse and the results of a 40 year old survey done by Kaiser Permanente in CA and Center for Disease Control that reveal the impact of adverse childhood experiences.

 Social determinants of health are as real as the medical determinants.
 Such experiences as abuse, violence, death, detached parents cause toxic stress that can impair a child’s brain development and can later cause serious adult problems, such as:

 Since our world is in unprecedented rapid change causing toxic stress in families, the cornerstone of every community is greatly compromised.
 This reality is forcing a rippling effect by putting the same stress on institutions designed to support them – police, schools, social service agencies, etc. The root symptoms such as financial problems, school dropout rates, domestic violence, juvenile and adult crimes, etc. are evident.
 These UPP centers will help families in all versions and configurations address stresses that are toxic to their child and family unit as well as the community.

 The goal of the UPP sites is to create a trauma informed community, so that we can –

 -understand the root causes and is educated to recognize the symptoms.

 -be proactive by addressing the concerns before they become serious problems.

 -strengthen families at the beginning of these signs rather than putting resources into traditional back-end, Band-Aid approaches.